Aayush-Bhargav/My-Notebook/README.md

 - **Responsive UI**: The application features a clean and responsive interface for managing notes efficiently.
 - **Dynamic Note Display**: The app dynamically displays notes, allowing users to view all their notes or manage them as needed.

-## How to Run
-- Download all the files.
-- Run 'cd my-notebook' and then 'npm install' and then 'npm run start' to start the frontend.
-- Run 'cd my-notebook/backend' and then 'npm install' and then 'nodemon index.js' to get the server up and running.
-- Make sure mongo DB is also installed in your computer.

 ## Technologies Used